Almost 70K ‘questionable’ Social Security numbers used for $5.4B in pandemic-related loans: watchdog - NewsBreak

 The group determined that the Social Security numbers may be potentially fraudulent by cross-referencing public data from the Social Security Administration.
 The watchdog said that both of these relief programs were more “susceptible” to fraud because of the “elevated urgency” to provide aid to applicants during the COVID-19 pandemic.

 The watchdog said that there need to be more information-sharing agreements across agencies to ensure there is adequate verification of Social Security numbers.
-It said that the loans and grants awarded to the flagged Social Security numbers could have been “questioned further” by the Small Business Administration, which also could have verified the numbers with the Social Security Administration.Wage growth slows as Fed set to ease up on rate hikes
+It said that the loans and grants awarded to the flagged Social Security numbers could have been “questioned further” by the Small Business Administration, which also could have verified the numbers with the Social Security Administration.Judge to hear from doctors before deciding on placement of injured oil well worker

 However, the report said that implementing information-sharing agreements between the Social Security Administration and other agencies can be a “lengthy” process.
 During an emergency, like the COVID-19 pandemic, these agreements could cause delays in executing the program effectively, the report read.